 In people with anxiety and neuroses, long-term Bacopa supplementation enhanced memory and learning[*].

-Bacopa monnieri also reduces stress-induced damage to the hippocampus, the primary area of your brain involved in memory formation[*].
+Bacopa can also reduce stress-induced damage to the hippocampus, the primary area of your brain involved in memory formation[*].
 Studies in rats have also confirmed Bacopa’s anti-stress properties[*][*].

 #3: Balancing Neurotransmitters and Antidepressant Effects

 In one study, Bacopa was found to help prevent seizures in epileptic patients, caused by an imbalance of Gamma amino butyric acid (GABA) levels in the brain[*].